shuyiwan/Course_Sys_Rec/docs/DESIGN.md

             * Transition to requirements.txt for dependency management (decided in sprint04)
             * Allow for saving courses in a shopping cart (performed in sprint05, finished lect10)
             * Decide on adding OpenAI functionality (decided in sprint07)
-            * Decide on adding Youtube functionality (decided in sprint07)

         2. Frontend
             * Decide using React (sprint02) for the frontend
             * Using Google Oauth login to recognize each user (sprint02).